Zorbes/Indian-Startups-Analysis/README.md

 What are the key insights from the analysis regarding the Indian start-up ecosystem?
 Based on the findings, what are the strategic recommendations for venturing into the Indian start-up market?
-Once the data files are provided, we can proceed with the analysis to answer these questions and validate the hypotheses.
+Once the data files are provided, we can proceed with the analysis to answer these questions and validate the hypotheses

 Data understanding